Great Guitar Technique Avoids Injury

 During my time at Berklee College of Music, in my last 2 semesters, I practiced 14-15 hours a day, 7 days a week, without missing a day.

-These 14-15 hours of course included my class meetings, time I worked on projects, studying, ear training, and so on.
+These 14-15 hours, of course, included my class meetings, the time I worked on projects, studying, ear training, and so on.

 In other words: it wasn’t 15 hours of non-stop guitar playing.